-The Unit Base Weight (UBW) and Net Carrying Capacity (NCC) weights listed in the Specification Chart are for the base unit with no options and fluids.
+The Unit Base Weight (UBW) and Net Carrying Capacity (NCC) weights listed in the Specification Chart are for the base unit with LP and batteries included.

 Gross Vehicular Weight Rating (GVWR) is the maximum permissible weight of this touring coach when fully loaded.
 It includes all weight at the touring coach axle(s).